Providing non-dilutive capital to restaurant brands.

 25 years in the retail and hospitality industry.

-President, Subway Developments 2000, Canada's largest Subway developer with 850+ locations and $500 million in top line sales.
+President, Subway Developments 2000, Canada's largest Subway developer with 850+ locations and C$500M in top line sales.

 COO, Edo Japan.
-Responsible for the supervision of all of the company's operations, marketing, supply chain, real estate, franchising, construction and administrative functions.
-During Simon's tenure, sales increased from $20 million in 2000 to over $90 million in 2011.
+Responsible for the supervision of all the company’s operations, marketing, supply chain, real estate, franchising, construction and administrative functions.
+During Simon’s tenure, sales increased from C$20M in 2000 to over C$90M in 2011.

 Market Leader, Training Manager and International Store Operations Consultant for the Middle East, Starbucks.